hexydec/dabby/src/attributes/val/readme.md

 ## Returns

-The original Dabby collection when setting, or the current value when getting, or undefined if the collection is empty.
+The original Dabby collection when setting the value, or the current value when getting, or undefined if the collection is empty.

 ## Example